neovim/neovim/runtime/indent/testdir/README.txt

 	endfunc
 	" END_INDENT

+  If you just want to test normal indenting with default options, you can make this a large number of lines.
+Just add all kinds of language constructs, nested statements, etc. with valid syntax.

-- Optionally, a line with INDENT_EXE, followed by a Vim command.
+- Optionally, add lines with INDENT_EXE after START_INDENT, followed by a Vim command.
 This will be executed before indenting the lines.
 Example:

 	" START_INDENT
 	" INDENT_EXE let g:vim_indent_cont = 6